serverlessworkflow/specification/specification.md

 In case of data-based conditions definition, switch state controls workflow transitions based on the states data.
 If no defined conditions can be matched, the state transitions based on the defined "default" transition property.

-For event-based conditions, switch states acts as a workflow wait states, waiting for one of the defined events to arrive and making a transition depending on the event definition.
+For event-based conditions, a switch state acts as a workflow wait state.
+It halts workflow execution until one of the referenced events arrive, then making a transition depending on that event definition.
 If events defined in event-based conditions do not arrive before the states "eventTimeout" property expires, state transitions are based on the defined "default" transition property.